University Hill Farms Historic District: History

 Working with the UW, the city of Madison annexed the new land and had its planning engineer Walter Johnson draw up a preliminary plan for the new subdivision, with curvilinear streets, many cul-de-sacs, and areas reserved for parks, schools, and churches.
 The surrounding subdivisions lacked any commercial properties other than the seven-store Shorewood Shopping Center, so Johnson added retail areas in the new subdivision.
+The Shorewood Shopping Center was demolished in 1979.
 Along with the parks, this should make the area a complete community, sparing residents from frequent drives to other parts of the city.
 The retail areas were ringed with apartments and parks as a buffer for the single-family residential areas.
 Johnson followed leading urban planning ideas of the day which had been used in places like Radburn, New Jersey.
 The city agreed to buy 85 acres of the subdivision for schools and parks.
 In 1955 the regents hired Chicago-based but nationally-known land planner Carl L. Gardner & Associates to create a master plan.
 Working with Professor Richard Ratcliff of the UW's Commerce School, Gardner kept many aspects of Johnson's plan, but replaced the cul-de-sacs with long blocks, allowed for more residential lots, and added space for a school and an area for state office buildings.

 Development occurred in phases.
 In 1955 the first 100-acre section was platted around Waukesha Street.
 Storm sewers, water lines and gas lines were laid under the streets and sidewalks and curbing were installed.
 The phased development approach avoided swamping the real estate market with 500 acres of new lots.
 The UW borrowed money to finance the first phase, then used proceeds from selling first-phase lots to finance the second phase, etc. Most of the lots in the first plat were sold by the end of 1956, so the second phase was begun with platting in 1957.

 The UW also decided to attach covenants to the deeds when lots were sold, to guarantee a neighborhood character that would appeal to young middle class and professional families.
 Most of the residential lots were restricted to single-family homes no taller than two stories, with attached garages and no outbuildings.
 An Architectural Control Committee reviewed and approved building plans.
 Minimum square-foot buildings were required for different lot sizes.
 As a result of these constraints, most of the houses are of moderate size.